unjs/c12/README.md

 ### `packageJson`

 Loads config from nearest `package.json` file.
-It is dsisabled by default.
+It is disabled by default.

 If `true` value is passed, C12 uses `name` field from `package.json`.